Step 1: Create Monitoring User

 most_common_val_nulls, most_common_freqs, most_common_base_freqs

-FROM pg_catalog.pg_stats_ext se;
+FROM pg_catalog.pg_stats_ext se

 $$ LANGUAGE sql VOLATILE SECURITY DEFINER;